backstage/backstage/docs/features/software-templates/configuration.md

 ```

 This code will group all templates with the 'recommended' tag together at the
-top of the page above any other templates not filtered by this swimlane or
+top of the page above any other templates not filtered by this group or others.
-others.

-You can also further customize swimlanes by passing in a `titleComponent`
+You can also further customize groups by passing in a `titleComponent` instead
-instead of a `title` which will be a component to use as the header instead of
+of a `title` which will be a component to use as the header instead of just the
-just the default `ContentHeader` with the `title` set as it's value.
+default `ContentHeader` with the `title` set as it's value.
 ![Grouped Templates](../../assets/software-templates/grouped-templates.png)